 Sydney Social Justice Network

 The Sydney Social Justice Network (SSJN) is an initiative at the University of Sydney, funded by the Sydney Research Networks Scheme (SYRENS).
 The SSJN aims to foster new ways of creating knowledge for social change, by fostering a broad community of social justice researchers within and beyond the University.
-The network will bring together University researchers working on social justice from a variety of disciplinary perspectives and will foster collaboration with a wide range of organizations in civil society, government and business.
+The network will bring together University researchers working on social justice from a variety of disciplinary perspectives and will foster collaboration with a wide range of organisations in civil society, government and business.
 The SSJN will build on the existing broad experience in the field of social justice of the University of Sydney researchers.
 It aspires to be a collaborative research hub that poses challenging questions, generates participatory discussions and articulates public concerns about social justice.